durianmachine/AIFACEdetect/README.md

 How to use:
 After making sure all dependencies are installed and that the Python version is 3.9+:
-Place the test.py file into a folder and create a folder inside called photos.
-To add classes to the face detection, add folders inside the image folder with the name of the class as the folder name and images in a png format in the corresponding folder.
+Clone or download the GitHub repo and place it in a location where it is accessible to the dependencies.
+As a referene, there is a folder inside the photos folder with Zuckerberg which should detect Zuckerberg.
+To add additional classes to the face detection, add folders inside the photos folder with the name of the class as the folder name and images in a png format in the corresponding folder.
 Then, open the main folder in a virtual environment and run the test.py script.
 From there, it was detect compatible processing devices and auto run.